alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ## Overview

-**wiremock-docker-easy-extensions** is a toolkit designed to simplify the process of building and packaging custom WireMock extensions for use with the official [WireMock Docker image](https://hub.docker.com/r/wiremock/wiremock) but mainly exposes a [ready to use docker-image](https://github.com/alfonsoristorato/wiremock-docker-easy-extensions/pkgs/container/wiremock-docker-easy-extensions) that packages the extensions provided and spins up `WireMock` with them, along with mappings and files.
+**wiremock-docker-easy-extensions** is a toolkit designed to simplify building and running custom extensions with the official [WireMock Docker image](https://hub.docker.com/r/wiremock/wiremock).

+Its main purpose is to expose a [ready-to-use Docker image](https://github.com/alfonsoristorato/wiremock-docker-easy-extensions/pkgs/container/wiremock-docker-easy-extensions) that packages provided extensions on the fly and spins up `WireMock` with them, along with the necessary mappings and files.

 ### Why does this exist?

-When using the `WireMock` Docker image, adding custom extensions requires:
+When using the `WireMock` Docker image, adding custom extensions requires you to:
-- Packaging extension(s) as a JAR, ensuring that the dependencies needed for the extension classes are included.
+- Package your extension(s) as a JAR, ensuring all dependencies are included.
-- Ensuring the JAR is built to run with Java 11 (since the base WireMock Docker image only has JRE 11).
+- Ensure the JAR is built to run with Java 11, as the base WireMock image uses a JRE 11.
-- Placing the JAR in the correct location and configuring WireMock to load it.
+- Place the JAR in the correct location and configure WireMock to load it.

-This project automates and streamlines these steps by dynamically generating a dedicated Gradle project for extensions, building the extensions targeting JVM 11, and packaging them into a single JAR.
+This project automates these steps by dynamically generating a dedicated Gradle project, building the extensions to target JVM 11, and packaging them into a single JAR that is then fed to a running WireMock instance.
-It is then able to spin up a WireMock instance with these extensions, mappings, and files in a Docker container.

-### WireMock extensions docs
+### WireMock Extensions Docs
-WireMock extensions are documented in the [WireMock documentation](https://wiremock.org/docs/extending-wiremock/).
+For more information on creating extensions, see the [official WireMock documentation](https://wiremock.org/docs/extending-wiremock/).

 ---

 ## How it Works

-This tool works in a few steps:
+The tool follows these steps:
-1. Reads a `wiremock-docker-easy-extensions-config.yaml` file that is provided.
+1. Reads a `wiremock-docker-easy-extensions-config.yaml` file from a mounted volume.
-2. Dynamically creates a temporary Gradle project.
+2. Dynamically creates a temporary Gradle project inside the container.
-3. Copies extensions source code into this new project.
+3. Copies your extension source code into this new project.
-4. Generates a `build.gradle.kts` file configured to target JVM 11 and includes any dependencies specified.
+4. Generates a `build.gradle.kts` file configured to target JVM 11 and include any specified dependencies.
-5. Builds this project to produce a single JAR containing extensions, their dependencies and service loader files for WireMock to discover them.
+5. Builds this project to produce a single JAR containing your extensions, their dependencies and a Java ServiceLoader as WireMock requires this to discover extension classes.
-6. Feeds this JAR to the WireMock Docker image, allowing it to run with the custom extensions.
+6. Starts WireMock, automatically loading the newly created JAR.

 ---

 ## Requirements